FastPaymentsInc/DigitalGold/doc/build-osx.md

 ### 1. Xcode Command Line Tools

 The Xcode Command Line Tools are a collection of build tools for macOS.
-These tools must be installed in order to build USDG from source.
+These tools must be installed in order to build DigitalGold from source.

 To install, run the following command from your terminal: